omnifaces/omnifaces.github.io/index.md

 <dependency>
     <groupId>org.omnifaces</groupId>
     <artifactId>omnifaces</artifactId>
-    <version>2.5.1</version>
+    <version>2.6</version>
 </dependency>
 ```

 For users on outdated environments who can't/won't use CDI, use [1.14](http://central.maven.org/maven2/org/omnifaces/omnifaces/1.14/) instead.
 It doesn't contain anything from CDI nor new things which were added in 2.x, but it does contain enhancements and bugfixes to existing 1.x things.
-Note that there is no 1.15.
+Note that there is no 1.15 nor 1.16.
 The 1.14 is latest version of the 1.x branch which is now in maintenance mode.

 The OmniFaces UI components/taghandlers and EL functions are available under the following XML namespaces: